-Technical Support is available to both students and faculty through Helpdesk Technical Support.
-Support encompasses general desktop support in addition to Blackboard support in the event difficulties occur or general assistance is needed in determining how to submit a course assignment.
+Technical Support is available in the event difficulties occur or general assistance is needed in determining how to submit a course assignment.
 The following resources are available to students in the myCSU Student Portal.

 - Student Tutorials

-- \ How to Submit a Unit Assessment
+- How to Submit a Unit Assessment

-- \ How to Upload Blackboard Assignments
+- How to Upload Blackboard Assignments

-- \ How to Upload SafeAssign Assignments
+- How to Upload SafeAssign Assignments

-- \ How to Respond to a Discussion Board Question
+- How to Respond to a Discussion Board Question

-- \ How to Comment on Another Student's Discussion Board Post
+- How to Comment on Another Student's Discussion Board Post

-- \ How to View Feedback to Essay Questions
+- How to View Feedback to Essay Questions

-- \ Common SafeAssign Errors
+- Common SafeAssign Errors

 - Browser Tools

-- \ Supported Browsers for Blackboard
+- Supported Browsers for Blackboard

-- · Official Blackboard Resources
+- Official Blackboard Resources

-- \ Ask Dr. C Student Forums
+- Ask Dr. C Student Forums

 - FAQ

-- \ Frequently Asked Questions
+- Frequently Asked Questions